Sir Hereward Wake, 13th Baronet: Boer War

-Later in the war Wake commanded a company on operations in the Orange Free State, the Colony of Natal, the South African Republic and Cape Colony.
-Wake was appointed to the supernumerary rank of captain before 6 December 1902 and was appointed adjutant on 27 June 1903.
+Later in the war Wake was promoted to captain on 7 January 1902, and commanded a company on operations in the Orange Free State, the Colony of Natal, the South African Republic and Cape Colony.
+Wake returned to his regiment on 6 December 1902, and was appointed adjutant of the 4th battalion on 27 June 1903, while the battalion was posted in Harrismith.
 He returned to England on 28 June 1904 and relinquished his appointment as adjutant on 26 June 1906.
 In 1908 he attended the Staff College, Camberley where Wilson was commandant.
 He was advanced to the regimental rank of captain on 22 December 1908 and at the same time joined the Naval War Course for training.
 In 1910 Wake was appointed a 3rd grade general staff officer and he worked at the War Office until 1911.

 First World War

 By 1914 Wake held the rank of major and, after the outbreak of the First World War, held a position as a War Office liaison officer with The Admiralty.
 Later that year he was appointed as a 3rd grade general staff officer to the general headquarters of the British Expeditionary Force.
 Whilst in France Wake, with Wilson, attended the death bed of Roberts, who had fallen ill while visiting the troops.
 In November he wrote an article for the journal of the Royal United Services Institute entitled The Four-Company Battalion in Battle.

 Wake transferred to the staff of I Corps in 1915 and became a 2nd grade general staff officer on 1 February 1916, returning to the War Office.
 Wake was appointed 1st grade staff officer on 1 March 1916 on the staff of the 61st (2nd South Midland) Division and also received the temporary rank of lieutenant colonel.
 Wake, who in January 1917 was promoted to brevet lieutenant colonel, was promoted to the temporary rank of brigadier general in December 1917.
 Wilson was then the British military representative on the Allied Supreme War Council (SWC), based at Versailles, and selected Wake to join the organisation's secretariat in December.
 Wake headed the British E Branch, responsible for estimating the state of enemy manpower and materiel, the first time that such an in-depth study was attempted by the British.
 In this role he noted the difficulties the Allies had in estimating the strength of Austro-Hungarian forces on the Italian front.
 Wake's men were encouraged to think like their opponents and Wilson had them wear their caps back to front to remind them of this.